J Felix

 How the brain alchemizes waves to sound, rivers of light to sight, molecules to smell or taste, and tactile sensations to touch is somewhat understood.
 These experiences are encoded in neurons across the brain.
 Low level details like shape, color, shadow, tone, or pitch are compressed in subcortical regions of the brain.
 But how the brain colors sound waves (the trill of a Carolina wren), molecules of scent (dad's Old Spice), photons of light (the image of a dictator), or touch (a hug) with hues of emotion is less well understood.

 Pyramidal neurons pass low levels details (e.g. line, color, shape, contrast, etc.) along to larger neurons which are passed along to larger neurons.
 The brain layers the data (auditory, visual, tactile, etc) with more abstract and compressed packets of information (e.g. a valence: good or bad; perceived threat level; reward probabilities, etc).
-As information is passed along from lower to higher centers of the brain, there is more convergence- a process neuroscientist Lisa Feldman-Barrett likens to "summaries of summaries of summaries."
-These briefs are sent to the executive office of the brain for evaluation, interpretation and response.
-E- MOTIONS are "recipes for action," she asserts.

-Interestingly, the data seem to suggest conclusions have usually been rendered before arriving at the executive's desk.
+E- MOTIONS are "recipes for action," Feldman-Barrett asserts.
+Interestingly, the data seem to suggest that sometimes decisions are already rendered before arriving at the executive's desk.
 The body may pre-empt conscious choice.
 Visceral and physiological changes (e.g. blood pressure, heart rate, breath) precede rational thought and influence it.
 The brain is predictive and filters these packets with memory.
 "Last time we experienced this (sensation), this is what happened next."

 Signals may be processed this way or that (e.g. the voice of your ex may trigger sadness or disgust in you, but bring joy to his or her new lover).
 Each neural pattern triggers different physiological states which express as emotion.
-Many emotions have biochemical substrates and unique functional brain connectivity patterns.
-Different brain regions are involved in processing different emotions (Fang, Liu, 2022).

-Many emotions have biochemical substrates.
+Again, emotions may have biochemical substrates.
 Our nervous systems, for example, rely on neurotransmitters and neuromodulators like dopamine ('The reward molecule") and serotonin ("The calming molecule") to send signals to various receptors.
 This signaling is highly regulated.
 The right molecule needs to be released at the right time and sent to the right site.
 It needs to degrade in a certain amount of time, so that there is no excess.

 Or take diet- research has shown that the gut microbiota modulate gut and brain functions.
 There are gut cells that engage neural synapses (Kaelberer, 2018) (Sanmarco et al, 2021).
 Gut bacteria produce neurochemicals that the brain uses to regulate physiological and mental processes which affect learning, memory, mood, and by extension behavior.